thriveweb/deking-new/content/services/single-service.md

       All our decks are pictured framed to protect the ends of the decking boards, with a decking board fascia to cover the deck frame.
-Corners are beautifully mitred from by our carpenters craftsmanship.
+Corners are beautifully mitred by the craftsmanship or our carpenters.
     podImage: /images/uploads/bracken-ridge-4.jpg
     podsTitle: What makes a Deking Deck so special?
   - podDescription: >-